EyadElshaer/homebridge-hdlbuspro-enhanced/README.md

     - *"drycontact"* - dry contact relay
     - *"relaycurtains"* - relay curtains (have to be calibrated in HDL)
     - *"relaycurtainvalve"* - custom usage of curtains relay to control a water valve
+    - *"relayrgb" - Control of your RGB light and exposed in HomeKit as RGB
 - `channel` [optional]
 Specify channel for a specific light group, curtains or dry contact of relay
 - `area` [optional]